yayyzan/RISCV-Processor/Omar_Alkhatib_Personal_Statement.md

 bltu |0011 | sltu rd, rs1, rs2|eq = aluout[0]|
 bgeu |0011 | sltu rd, rs1, rs2|eq = aluout[0]|

 `eq` would then be taken back into the control unit where some logic is preformed to set the value of pcsrc.
-The logic for that was discussed between Yazan and I, however it was implemented inside the control unit by [yazan ayyoub]().
+The logic for that was discussed between Yazan and I, however it was implemented inside the control unit by [Yazan Ayyoub](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-30/blob/main/Yazan_README.md).

 Note that the above design was finalized in this [commit](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-30/commit/c07bdf2bf7064690c91ec2e7478983f44b769413).
 Previous commits on the Alu branch had errors.